 The old adage “buy cheap and pay dear” certainly applies here.

 Some might disagree with me about what I say next but when deciding if it’s worth paying more for carbon fibre tripod legs then the answer isn’t definitely one way or another.
 Carbon fibre is lighter…much lighter, but you want a tripod to be stable and this means the heavier aluminium tripods perhaps have an edge.
 Sure you can hang weights (such as a camera bag) off a tripod to weigh a carbon fibre tripod down if it gets windy but taking a heavier tripod means this isn’t necessary and if things get really gale-force your images will certainly appreciate that extra weight of the tripod.
 Also the metal tripods are significantly cheaper and that money can perhaps be better used elsewhere.

 Some people say that carbon fibre might resonate less but whether this makes a difference or not is arguable.
 There’s also the added bonus of the extra exercise you get from lugging a heavier tripod around and exercise is always something that is hard to make time for when working full time!

 ***QUICK TIP*** Use a timer or remote if you’re using a tripod to minimise risk of shaking the camera when pressing the shutter button.
 If you’re a perfectionist and your camera has a ‘Mirror Up’ function (dSLRs) you may want to use it.
-This will require two clicks of the shutter/ remote to take a photo but minimises risk of the mirror slapping upwards (as happens when a photo is taken) moving the camera.
+This will require two clicks of the shutter/ remote to take a photo but minimises risk of the camera moving when the mirror moves upwards (as happens when a photo is taken).

 Good weather does not necessarily equal good photography